NJ Income Tax - Dependents Attending Colleges

 New Jersey allows an additional $1,000 exemption for each dependent child or other dependent you claimed on your return if all the requirements below are satisfied.

-- Student must be under 22 years of age for the entire tax year.
-(This means that the student’s 22nd birthday will not occur until 2014 or later.)
+- Student must be under age 22 on the last day of the tax year.
+(This means the student will not turn 22 until 2015 or later.)

 - Student must attend full-time.
 “Full-time” is determined by the institution.